aiformusicworkshop/aiformusicworkshop.github.io/index.md

    - Papers:&emsp;`\usepackage[dblblindworkshop,final]{neurips_2025}`
    - Demos:&emsp;`\usepackage[sglblindworkshop,final]{neurips_2025}`

+Note that you do *not* need to include the NeurIPS paper checklist.
 You may include technical appendices and supplementary material.
 However, it is up to the reviewer to determine if they want to read them.

 ---